BarbyKelly/quizproject/README.md

 - Experience that all buttons work on the website
 - See one question at a time displayed on the screen
 - Click on any of the answer options
-- Find out which answer was correct
+- Find out which answer was correct when the correct answer option turns green
 - Click on the button: "Next Question"
 - Go through all of the questions
-- Restart the quiz at the end of 10 questions
+- Restart the quiz at the end of 10 questions by clicking on "Restart Quiz" button

 #### Returning User: